plusiv/portainer-deployer/README.md

 ssl = yes #It can be yes or not, [T,t]rue or [F,f]alse
 ```

-> If you are using the Docker installation method make sure to create a volume with the configuration file inside.
+> __Note__: If you are using the Docker installation method make sure to create a volume with the configuration file inside.

 ## 🎈 Usage <a name="usage"></a>
 Portainer Deployer is composed by 3 main sub-commands: